BrotatoMods/Brotato-DebugLoader/README.md

 The weapon/item ID is called **My ID** in the Inspector.

-If you're using **dami's multiple mod support**, your can use IDs for custom weapons and items.
+If you're using **dami's multiple mod support**, your can also use IDs for custom weapons and items.
 (Just make sure this script is below the multi mod in the autoload settings.)

 ![](_repo-media/spear-id.png)